Thomas Nord: Political career

-Party and political involvement

 Thomas Nord was since 1976 a member of the SED, and practiced until 1984 volunteer functions.
 In the same year his appointment was followed in the FDJ district leadership, as full-time functionary of the Youth League and the Party.
 The political changes in 1989 led him to a dispute with his party communist past.
 He broke with Stalinism and started an open and public dealing with his biography and his Engagement in the PDS.

 In 1998 Nord worked out with several Party Members the Erfurt Declaration - standing up for a different policy.
 1999 began Nord his Engagement in Brandenburg.
 After honorary functions in the Ostprignitz he was 2003 elected country manager of the PDS and started a party reform.
 He was regional chairman and campaign manager of his party in 2005.
 Nord was a member of the delegation of his party in the exploratory talks with the SPD after the state elections 2004, in 2009 he served as state chairman of the negotiating delegation from the Left to the development of the coalition agreement with the SPD Brandenburg.
 Together with Kerstin Kaiser, Matthias Platzeck and Günter Baaske he signed the coalition agreement for the red-red coalition.

 On the Göttingen Congress 2012 Nord was elected to the executive committee.
 At the Berlin Congress of 2014 he was elected treasurer of the party.
 In the spring of 2014 he was again elected to the State Executive Committee of DIE LINKE Brandenburg.

 Member of German Parliament

-Nord was the directly elected deputy of constituency 63 in 17th Legislature (2009 – 2013) of the German Parliament.
+Nord was the directly elected deputy of constituency 63 in 17th Legislature (2009–2013) of the German Parliament.
 He was a member of the Committee on the affairs of the European Union, and a substitute member of the Committee for Culture and Media and the Defence Committee.
 He was deputy chairman of the German-Polish and German-French Parliamentary Friendship Groups for DIE LINKE.

 In the 18th Legislature (2013–Present) he is a member of the Committee of Economy and Energy, substitute member of the Committee on the Affairs of the European Union and a member of the Subcommittee on Regional Economic Policy.
 He is chairman of the German-Polish Parliamentary Group and Deputy Chairman of the German-French Parliamentary Friendship Group.
 He is also a national spokesperson for the Group of Brandenburger Deputies of DIE LINKE.